-We now derive a closed formula for the tensor products $\A_{S^i} \otimes \A_{S^j}$ and $\A_{\Lambda^i} \otimes \A_{\Lambda^j}$.
+We remark that mixed tensors are always rigid \cite[Corollary 5.4]{Heidersdorf-mixed-tensors}.
+These representations are maximal atypical for any $n$.
+We now derive a closed formula for the tensor products $\A_{S^i} \otimes \A_{S^j}$.
 It turns out that the maximal atypical summands are not irreducible whereas all other summands are irreducible.
-Therefore we split the computations in two parts: we first compute the projection to the maximal atypical block of $\A_{S^i} \otimes \A_{S^j}$ and deal with the remaining easy case later in section \ref{sec:gl(2|2)-lower-atypicality}.
+Therefore we split the computations in two parts: we first compute the projection to the maximal atypical block of $\A_{S^i} \otimes \A_{S^j}$ and deal with the remaining easier case later in section \ref{sec:gl(2|2)-lower-atypicality}.
 In the following formulas we often project to the maximal atypical block.
-Recall from \cite{Heidersdorf-mixed-tensors} that a mixed tensor $R(\lambda^L,\lambda^R)$ is maximal atypical if and only if $\lambda^R = (\lambda^L)^*$.
+Recall from \cite[Proposition 11.1]{Heidersdorf-mixed-tensors} that a mixed tensor $R(\lambda^L,\lambda^R)$ is maximal atypical if and only if $\lambda^R = (\lambda^L)^*$ where $\lambda^*$ denotes the conjugate partition.
 In this case we simply use the notation $R(\lambda^L)$, e.g. $\A_{S^i} = R(i)$ and $\A_{\Lambda^i} = R(1^i)$.